Fireside drams: stories from the whisky world

 Along his whisky journey, he’s forged a 15-year friendship with two spirits industry heavyweights.
 Oliver Chilton is Head Blender at Elixir Distillers, which produces Port Askaig whisky and Black Tot Rum, among other much-loved spirits; and Joe Clark, Whisky Director at Spirit of Yorkshire, is the man behind the brilliant Filey Bay bottlings.
 Their story began, unassumingly, on a southbound train from Newcastle over a bottle of Glen Grant 1974.

-It’s a cool autumn evening when I meet Rob, Oliver and Joe in The Parlour at No.3 St James’s Street; fittingly, it’s here that the Cutty Sark whisky was originally conceived in 1923.
+It’s a cool evening when I meet Rob, Oliver and Joe in The Parlour at No.3 St James’s Street; fittingly, it’s here that the Cutty Sark whisky was originally conceived in 1923.
 Almost a century on, we gather around the same fireplace to explore the memories – and drams – the friends have shared together over the years.
 As the whisky flows, I settle in and let their stories lead the way.

 On origin stories…

 Joe: I’d love to have the kind of story that goes back generations.
 I started out in a whisky shop in York.
 For many people, that’s how it all starts: meeting and working with people who are ridiculously passionate about this fantastic liquid.
 It’s just infectious.
 The more you taste, the more you want to read about it – for me, it was a snowball effect.
 The first whisky that really stopped me in my tracks was a Sam Smith blend.
 I’d never experienced anything like it in terms of flavour – I remember being on the bus home and still feeling its presence.